-- (16) Statements in Ancient Documents.
-A statement in a document that is at least 20 years old and whose authenticity is established. - (17) Market Reports and Similar Commercial Publications.
+(16) Statements in Ancient Documents.
+A statement in a document that was prepared before January 1, 1998, and whose authenticity is established.

+- (17) Market Reports and Similar Commercial Publications.
 Market quotations, lists, directories, or other compilations that are generally relied on by the public or by persons in particular occupations. - (18) Statements in Learned Treatises, Periodicals, or Pamphlets.
 A statement contained in a treatise, periodical, or pamphlet if: - (A) the statement is called to the attention of an expert witness on cross-examination or relied on by the expert on direct examination; and - (B) the publication is established as a reliable authority by the expert's admission or testimony, by another expert's testimony, or by judicial notice.